-The terms and conditions for using of the Center’s Study Room are as follows:
+The terms and conditions for using of the Study Room are as follows:

 - You must request materials at least two business days in advance and have a confirmed appointment reservation. *Please note that some materials may be unavailable or take longer than two business days for retrieval.

-- Appointments must be made at least two business days before your intended visit.
-Due to limited capacity, there may be a waiting period for appointments.
+- Due to limited capacity, there may be a waiting period for appointments.
 We encourage you to reserve a seat as early as possible.
 Study Room staff cannot provide drop-in or same-day access.

-- Personal belongings will be placed in a cubby before accessing requested material.
-You must use the disinfectant wipe provided to sanitize the cubby before use. *Please remove any loose objects from your shirt pockets to prevent anything from accidentally falling on, or touching, works of art.
+- Personal belongings will be placed in a cubby before accessing requested material. *Please remove any loose objects from your shirt pockets to prevent anything from accidentally falling on, or touching, works of art.
 Long jewelry, scarves, neckties, and ID badges should be secured or removed.
 Study Room staff will also examine all notebooks, folders, and reference books when a patron exits the room.